NVIDIA/aistore/deploy/dev/k8s/kustomize/README.md

 # Local/Development K8s Deployment

-The local, development deployment of AIStore on Kubernetes is a lightweight version that closely mirrors a [production deployment](https://github.com/NVIDIA/ais-k8s), providing a similar architecture and operational model while requiring fewer resources and simplifying setup for testing and prototyping.
+The local development deployment of AIStore on Kubernetes is a lightweight version that closely mirrors a [production deployment](https://github.com/NVIDIA/ais-k8s), providing a similar architecture and operational model while requiring fewer resources and simplifying setup for testing and prototyping.

-Running a local, development deployment of AIStore on Kubernetes requires a local Kubernetes cluster solution such as [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fbinary+download) or [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/); for the purposes of this guide, KinD will be used.
+Running a local development deployment of AIStore on Kubernetes requires a local Kubernetes cluster solution such as [Minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fbinary+download) or [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/); for the purposes of this guide, KinD will be used, but all Makefile targets can be used with either Minikube or KinD. **For Minikube, use the environment variable `CLUSTER_TYPE` and set it to `minikube`.**

 ## Prerequisites